pamolloy/linuxbootchain/doc/design-a-chain.md

 - Do not include U-Boot "proper", however the TPL and SPL are perfectly fine, especially when there is no coreboot/oreboot support
-- Use well-maintained mainstream community developed solutions rather than reimplementations with less support and fewer features
+- Use well-maintained mainstream community developed solutions rather than alternate implementations with less support and fewer features
 - Try to leave space for redundant images or partitions to support atomic updates
 - Consider ROM features like what types of storage are supported and whether fallback is supported by searching a device for valid images